Four pupils injured in knife attack at western German school

 - Oops!Something went wrong.Please try again later.

-Four pupils at a school in the western German city of Wuppertal were injured, at least two of them seriously, in an attack on Thursday, according to police and officials.
+Four pupils at a school in the western German city of Wuppertal were injured, at least two of them seriously, in a knife attack on Thursday, according to police and officials.

 The suspected attacker, who is in custody, is believed to be a 17-year-old male pupil at the school, said Herbert Reul, the interior minister of the state of North Rhine Westphalia, which includes Wuppertal.

+Two of the victims in the attack are being treated in intensive care for serious injuries, as is the suspected attacker, according to local prosecutors.

+Multiple knives were used in the attack, prosecutors said.
+School staff managed to trigger a rampage alarm at 9:55 am (0855 GMT), bringing a major police response to the school in central Wuppertal.

-Reul confirmed the weapon used but said nothing is yet known about the motive.
-He said it is currently assumed that the suspect was a lone perpetrator.
+Reul said nothing is yet known about the motive.
+He said it is currently assumed that the suspect was a lone perpetrator, and initial reports suggested that the attacker's injuries were self-inflicted.

+The attack happened at the Wilhelm-Dörpfeld-Gymnasium, a high school focused on teaching classical languages like Latin and Greek which is located in the Elberfeld district of Wuppertal.

 One pupil told dpa that a friend of his had seen two older pupils running down the stairs bleeding.